bzeiss/hearcal/README.md

 7. **Optimize the EQ**:
    * Ideally, manually adjust the filters on the left to match the headphone measurement to your corrected target.
    * If you use the **AutoEQ** button, ensure the results meet quality criteria: **broad Q factors**, **minimal gain changes**, and a **low number of bands**.
 Avoid over-correcting; use headphones that already have a relatively good frequency response.

+   > ️⚠️ Note that large deviations in any band (.e.g, >6 dB) might indicate the need for professional audiometry rather than DIY correction.

    * When satisfied, hit **"Export"** on the left to save the **EqualizerAPO** `.txt` file.

    <img width="1912" height="887" alt="image" src="https://github.com/user-attachments/assets/0ba860b1-2071-48f8-958f-a97c1258bd6f" />

 8. **Final Considerations**:
    * You now have a TXT file containing EqualizerAPO filters.